 Bombs Found at National Guard Base

-MILWAUKEE (AP) _ A man apparently angry about U.S. involvement in Kosovo broke into an Air National Guard base Wednesday, scrawled graffiti and dropped a shopping bag containing two pipebomb-type explosives as security guards ran after him, the FBI said.
-The bombs did not explode.
+MILWAUKEE (AP) _ An intruder at an Air National Guard base apparently scrawled anti-American graffiti and dropped a bag containing two bombs as security guards chased him Wednesday, authorities said.
+The bombs did not go off.

 ``We are taking this as a very serious act of international terrorism,″ FBI agent Brian Manganello said.

-The FBI said the man spray-painted red graffiti on two buildings and a satellite dish.
-A view of the 128th Air Refueling Wing base from a TV helicopter showed the words ``Free Kosova″ scrawled on the dish.
-Kosova is the Albanian name for Kosovo.
+The FBI said it believes the man spray-painted red graffiti on two buildings and a satellite dish.
+A view of the 128th Air Refueling Wing base from a TV helicopter showed the words ``Free Kosovo″ scrawled on the dish.

 During the NATO airstrikes in Yugoslavia in 1999, the 128th Air Refueling Wing sent about 170 members to a base outside London, where they serviced aircraft flying in NATO’s air operations in Kosovo.